Table of contents

 Here’s where I have to be a bit honest, because I have flat feet and my right foot is ‘more flat’ than my left.

-I think what I could have done was acknowledge that Allbirds shoe insoles are very flat and rather thin, so supportive arch inserts would’ve done the trick.
+I think what I could have done was acknowledged that Allbirds shoe insoles are very flat and rather thin, so supportive arch inserts would’ve done the trick.

 In trying out the Wool Pipers, the variable is that I have a size up, so there’s less tightness from end to end, and I have more space for trying arch insoles for flat foot comfort.